perpetualintelligence/docs/docfx_project/articles/pi-cli/intro.md

 # Demo License
 Use our [demo license](../pi-demo/intro.md) feature for quick onboarding, evaluation, and testing our sample code base on [GitHub](https://github.com/perpetualintelligence/docs/tree/main/samples/tutorials).

+# Samples
+Learn to use the `pi-cli` framework by exploring our working samples on [Github](https://github.com/perpetualintelligence).
+Just clone the Visual Studio solution, update the configuration options with your license key, and start exploring!

 # Issues and feature requests
 Please report [issue or feature request](https://github.com/perpetualintelligence/cli/issues) directly on our official github repo.